Jakarta Faces

-Jakarta Faces, formerly Jakarta Server Faces and JavaServer Faces (JSF) is a Java specification for building component-based user interfaces for web applications and was formalized as a standard through the Java Community Process being part of the Java Platform, Enterprise Edition.
-It is also an MVC web framework that simplifies the construction of user interfaces (UI) for server-based applications by using reusable UI components in a page.
+Jakarta Faces, formerly Jakarta Server Faces and JavaServer Faces (JSF) is a Java specification for building component-based user interfaces for web applications.
+It was formalized as a standard through the Java Community Process as part of the Java Platform, Enterprise Edition.
+It is an MVC web framework that simplifies the construction of user interfaces (UI) for server-based applications by using reusable UI components in a page.

 JSF 2.x uses Facelets as its default templating system.
-Users of the software may also choose to employ technologies such as XUL, or Java.
+Users of the software may also use XUL or Java.
 JSF 1.x uses JavaServer Pages (JSP) as its default templating system.